Commas in English

 She ran down the stairs and opened the door and saw her boyfriend and gave him a kiss.

-Use a comma to separate a dependent clause followed by a main clause.
+Use a comma, in complex sentences, to separate a dependent clause followed by a main clause.

 - After I fed the cat, I washed my hands.